The Importance of Storytelling in Travel Marketing

 Defining your story characters

-When you are working out your story define roles for your characters, like hero, mentor, a character that might bring news or a warning, someone who is testing and or challenging the hero.
+When you are working out your story define roles for your characters, like hero, mentor, a villain, a character that might bring news or a warning, someone who is testing and or challenging the hero.
 Zoom in on the hero and or mentor describe the goals and drives of these characters, their needs, problems or conflicts they have to solve and their characteristics.
 How does the character come out stronger ?

 If characters of your story are real living people like your partners, team members, your customers etc, try to involve them creating the story with you instead that you are making the story about them, this makes your storytelling much more interesting.